In: computers, software.

 And this reminds me of the most influential people, that changed my direction as a software developer.

 By far the most impressive was an old guy that I met when I was working as a freelancer.
-We worked for a time on a project.
+We worked for a time on a common project.
 I learned about Elixir and Lisp from him.

 What inspired me was his experience and the way he could take any problem and crush it until it was something small and easy to deal with.
 The way he was talking about incredibly complicated problems, he cut through the junk and touched the main problem and extracted it and explained in a way that was simple, but also complete.
-Imagine you have this big disgusting hairy problem that you don’t even know how to grab.
-He would look at it and go straight to the core, grasp it and call it for what it was, but in a way that was not ugly and or scary.
+Imagine you have this big disgusting hairy problem that you don’t even know how to grab; he would look at it and go straight to the core, grasp it and call it for what it was, but in a way that was not ugly and or scary.

 That kind of experience.
 He was impressive.